Posted by Founder, Bicycling Monterey

 Voices of People Who Bike, Part 2: Encouragement, support, barriers, bullying

 Bicycling Monterey’s spring 2023 questionnaire posed 40 questions, and we invited everyone to respond to only a couple questions or to as many as they wished.
-This summer and autumn we’re highlighting responses in a series of posts; this is the second.
-(For the first, “Who bikes, why, and memories,” click here.
-For the third, “Including, inviting, drivers, and inspiring places,” click here.)
+We’re highlighting responses in a series of posts; this is the second.
+(For Part 1, “Who bikes, why, and memories,” click here; for Part 3, “Including, inviting, drivers, and inspiring places,” click here; and for Part 4, “Infrastructure, Socials, Community, and More,” click here.

 Your own comments, or questions, are also welcome anytime.